Teleturbis/js-validator/README.md

 #### IBAN

+**Currently we support IBAN-Validation only for DE, CH, ES, NL and AT.**

 To check an IBAN you have to import the iban-function like that:
 `import { isValidIban } from '@teleturbis/js-validator'`